Linear-time logics -- a coalgebraic perspective: Preliminaries

 \subsection{Finite and Maximal Traces via Relation Lifting}

-We now summarise the definitions of \emph{finite trace behaviour} and \emph{maximal trace behaviour} of a state in a coalgebra with branching, as proposed in \cite{Cirstea17}.
-Both finite and maximal traces are completed traces, with maximal traces including the infinite traces.
+We now summarise the definitions of \emph{finite trace behaviour} and \emph{maximal trace behaviour} of a state in a coalgebra with branching, as defined in \cite{Cirstea17}.
 The approach in loc.\,cit.~applies to coalgebras of functors obtained as compositions of a single partially additive monad and a finite number of polynomial endofunctors on $\Set$.
 For simplicity, here we restrict attention to compositions of type $\T_S \circ F$, with $S$ a partial commutative semiring and $F : \Set \to \Set$ a polynomial functor.

-Given an arbitrary endofunctor $F : \Set \to \Set$, an \emph{$F$-coalgebra} is given by a pair $(C,\gamma)$ with $C$ a set (of states), and $\gamma : C \to F C$ a function describing the one-step evolution of the states.
 The notion of \emph{coalgebraic bisimulation} provides a canonical and uniform observational equivalence relation between states of $F$-coalgebras.
-One of the many (and largely equivalent) definitions of bisimulation involves lifting the endofunctor $F$ to the category of two-valued relations (obtained in our setting by taking $S = (\{0,1\},\vee,0,\wedge,1)$).
-A similar approach is taken in \cite{Cirstea17} to define the extent to which a state in a coalgebra with branching can exhibit a given finite/maximal trace.
-The definition in loc.\,cit.~differs from the relational definition of bisimulation (for which we refer the reader to \cite{JacobsBook}) in two ways: (i) $S$-valued relations are used in place of standard relations, and (ii) the relation lifting employed also involves the extension lifting $\E_\T$ defined earlier, as the goal is to relate branching time and linear time behaviours, as opposed to behaviours with the same coalgebraic type.
+One of the many (and largely equivalent) definitions of bisimulation involves lifting the functor $F$ to the category of two-valued relations (obtained in our setting by taking $S = (\{0,1\},\vee,0,\wedge,1)$).
+Then, \emph{$F$-bisimilarity}, defined as the largest bisimulation between the states of two $F$-coalgebras, can be characterised as the greatest fixpoint of a monotone operator on the complete lattice of relations between the underlying state spaces \cite{JacobsBook}.
+A similar approach is taken in \cite{Cirstea17} to define the \emph{extent} to which a state in a coalgebra with branching can exhibit a given maximal/finite trace.
+The definition in loc.\,cit.~differs from the above characterisation of bisimilarity in two ways: (i) $S$-valued relations are used in place of two-valued relations, and (ii) the relation lifting employed also involves the extension relation lifting $\E_{\T_S}$ defined earlier, as the goal is to relate \emph{branching-time} behaviours with \emph{linear-time} ones, as opposed to relating behaviours of the same coalgebraic type.

-We write $(Z,\zeta)$ for the final $F$-coalgebra, and refer to the elements of $Z$ as \emph{maximal traces}.
-Thus, maximal traces are either finite, completed traces or infinite ones.

-The definition of the maximal trace behaviour of a state in a coalgebra with branching (below) is inspired by a characterisation of coalgebraic bisimilarity (i.e.~the largest bisimulation) between states of coalgebras of the same type as the greatest fixpoint of a continuous operator on the category of standard relations.